 Sophos Anti-Virus requires a full scan but it has not been run.

-Run a full scan.
-See article 61665 on how to run a full scan locally, or article 25358 on how to run it from Enterprise Console
+Run a full system scan locally, or article on how to run a scan from SEC

 Note: For Mac computers, most item that fails to be cleaned up is in a Time Machine backup & see article on How to remove malware from a Mac OS X computer.

 If your problem isn't listed in the table above, let us know in the article feedback box.
 Provide as much detail as you can and we'll endeavor to update this article.
 Note: We cannot reply to individual support requests from the article feedback form.
 If you need further support, feel free to contact us.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.